 With all this information available on the internet, which foreign government would want to work with HAL?
 With billions and billions being invested and still the core technology being imported from different countries and mere assembling the components in-house is what might have put the French at the back-foot once they were asked to work with HAL.

 Are HAL and DRDO to be blamed for their inefficiencies or it is the then government who created an ecosystem that favored their personal goals?
 I think it is the latter.
 If there was something wrong with the engineers in India, ISRO would not have achieved success in their Mars Mission which was the cheapest in the world and the only one in the world who succeeded in its first attempt.
 One major difference between ISRO & DRDO is that government interferes less with ISRO as buying in the name of “national security” does not make much sense there.
-Or does it?
+Does it?

 Now coming to the current issue at hand.
-Kaveri Project which was has been re-started.
+Kaveri Project has been re-started.
 French company Safran will be helping in India in completing the engine within the next 18 months.
 This skill/tech is extremely important.
 The variant of Kaveri engine is planned to be used in India’s fifth generation aircraft HAL Advanced Medium Combat Aircraft (AMCA).

 With this joint development program, the cost matrix became quite complex.
 I would refrain myself from commenting over the prices as I don’t have a clear understanding of as to what is going on in there.
 But I am certainly sure of one thing, bringing in the technology and skill set to build crucial engines is extremely important for the country, the country will not have to depend on others to build her own fighter aircrafts.
 Irrespective of which private company leads today, there would a lot of opportunities for Indian engineers in the future.

 At this point in time, we have two different ways of operations: